 In fact, while some humans feel better on a grain-free diet, that doesn’t necessarily hold true for your pets, especially dogs.
 The FDA found there may be a link between the development of canine dilated cardiomyopathy (DCM) in dogs that eat grain-free pet food, many of which contain peas, lentils, legume seeds and potatoes as the main ingredients.

-Look for “Nutritionally Complete” Labels
+4. Look for “Nutritionally Complete” on the Label